PollyEdaline/hl2-pehp/README.md

 - **mat_hdr_uncapexposure 1** - Uncaps exposure to match retail Episode One.
 Default: 0
 - **r_radiosity 4** - Level of radiosity.
 4 is the only value not listed in the console description - cool.
 2 supposedly looks better, but can rarely cause issues with props that have vertices clipping into map geometry.
 Default: 4

-### Broken Cvars
+### Broken(?)
+Cvars
-- **g_ragdoll_maxcount 256** // Amount of ragdolls that will exist in a map at once.
+- **g_ragdoll_maxcount 256** - Amount of ragdolls that will exist in a map at once.
 As of Dec 2024, this value does not seem to do anything.
 Source will become unstable if there are too many ragdolls even on modern hardware, so this is clamped to a relatively sane value.
 There are few maps in Vanilla HL2 that can even generate this many ragdolls, but this should prevent instability on custom maps.
 Default: 8
-- **g_ragdoll_important_maxcount 10** // Amount of larger ragdolls that will exist in a map at once, such as Striders.
+- **g_ragdoll_important_maxcount 10** - Amount of larger ragdolls that will exist in a map at once, such as Striders.
 There aren't any vanilla maps that should go over even the default value, so this is largely for community maps.
 Notably, it seems like an "important" ragdoll is probably something set in Hammer, as this value does not affect larger enemies spawned in testing.
 I have no idea if this value actually does anything in practice.
 Default: 2
-- **cl_ragdoll_collide 1** // Toggle whether generated ragdolls collide with each other.
+- **cl_ragdoll_collide 1** - Toggle whether generated ragdolls collide with each other.
 Seems to have been broken since Orange Box according to the developer wiki, and currently doesn't function as of Nov 2024.
 Seems like it can also occasionally cause issues.
 Default: 0

 ## CONTACT
 If you would like to report bugs, make suggestions, or have any other feedback, please feel free to open an issue on GitHub for the time being.